federicociner/blog/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d83e7b9a-4e4d-4dc5-a8ea-a75fc16a1276/deploy-status)](https://app.netlify.com/sites/federicociner/deploys)

-My personal website, a static site created with Gatsby and hosted on Netlify.
-Currently, it contains the following components:
+Code for my personal website at [federicociner.com](https://federicociner.com/), built with Gatsby and hosted on Netlify.
+Currently, it uses the following libraries:

-- **About Me**: A short description of who I am and what I do.
+- [MDX](https://mdxjs.com/) for blogging and interactive content
-- **Blog**: A simple blog in which in post my own random thoughts and experiences.
-An "anything goes" blog at this point, until I decide to narrow the focus or subject matter.
+- [Cloudinary](https://cloudinary.com/) for media assets such as photos and videos
-- **Resume**: Summary of work education and work experiences, as well as a link to current version of PDF resume.
+- [KaTex](https://katex.org/) for typesetting math and scientific formulas

 ## Build and Run